BielRoig/hfeb-guide/content/docs/advanced-lines/_index.md

 7. Guide enters and targets Psychatog
 8. Use Psychatog to clean the top of graveyard and reveal Aura Thief
 9. Sacrifice Shifter/Thief #1 with Cabal Therapy
-10. **Aura Thief triggers and you gain control of all opponent's enchantments**
+10. **Aura Thief triggers and you gain control of all the enchantments your opponent control**
 11. At this point you have both Shifter and Psychatog in play
 12. Kill with the Shifter/Akroma or the Scrounger/Trike line